 - Property and Tax Effects—Divorce from bed and board affects marital property the same way as a complete divorce; tenancies by the entirety automatically convert to tenancies in common, and a couple ceases to acquire new marital property.
 A possible beneficial tax effect is that the IRS time limits on property transfers between spouses after divorce may not apply to divorce from bed and board, allowing a couple to continue joint ownership of former marital property indefinitely without incurring negative tax consequences.
 The IRS generally treats couples going through divorce from bed and board as legally separated rather than either married or divorced.
 For more information on how the process can affect your tax status and how to file your tax forms both during and after the judgment, consult a tax professional.

-If you are considering divorce from bed and board or legal separation, our caring and experienced New Jersey family law attorneys can help you understand your options and decide how best to proceed.
+If you are considering divorce from bed and board or legal separation, our experienced attorneys can help you understand your options and decide how best to proceed.

 Talk to us: call (888) 888-0919 to schedule an initial consultation.